WJP-DAU/EU-LNS-Report-Template/README.md

 - Now you can visit [`localhost:4000`](http://localhost:4000) from your browser and preview the report.

+- Press CRL+C (MacOS), twice to stop the server if needed.

 > **_IMPORTANT_**: At this point, the report will only have the cover page because most components and control flow calls are still commented in the master template.

 - The online version of your report will look like this: